-The following Insurance & Reinsurance guidance note Produced in partnership with Frank Thompson and Tomás Mac Gearailt of Eversheds LLP provides comprehensive and up to date legal information covering:
+The following Insurance & Reinsurance practice note produced in partnership with Frank Thompson and Tomás Mac Gearailt of Eversheds LLP provides comprehensive and up to date legal information covering:

 One of the purposes of a commercial contract is to allocate risk and liability through, for example, the provision of indemnities.
 In this context, one party may choose or be required to cover the liability allocated to it through a covenant to purchase or maintain certain insurance policies.
 Insurance also protects the party to whom the liability is owed so that if the party accepting the liability is unable to discharge its liability, the insurance should step in and pay subject to the terms and conditions of the relevant policies.